FIT College – Student Handbook

 Many of these programs are all available to download online free.
 Please discuss any queries you have or issues you may face with a College staff member if you are concerned in any way.

 Use of Personal Electronic Equipment

 Students are welcome to use their tablets/notebooks/laptops at college for note taking/working on assessments.
-However, the power cables for these items must be ‘tagged and tested’ by a licensed electrical tradesperson before being used with college power supply.
 Students are required to ensure that their equipment is fully charged before attending class and may not connect their equipment to the power supply whilst using the equipment.
 Students use their own equipment at their own risk and FIT College is not liable for any data loss or damage to equipment caused by use of a College power source.
 Students must be conscious of safety when connecting to the power supply.

 Students who are found to be using their laptops/notebooks or tablet devices during class for non-subject related activities (e.g. social media/gaming) will not be permitted to use their equipment in class.

-The FIT College Online Platform has been developed by the College for all students.
+The FIT College Cloud Campus has been developed by the College for all students.
 Regardless of your mode of study you have access to this platform and it is important that you have the correct computer and software as suggested previously.
 Once set up, you can log in and start studying.